-- Object type (PDBASE, PFILE, PFIELD, PCODE, or DOC) - Product module (Pmodule) code (base ap, cust ap) - Object name (menu.p, cust.p, etc.) - Version code (01.00.00, 01.01.00, etc.)
+- Object type (PDBASE, PFILE, PFIELD, PCODE, or DOC) - Product module (Pmodule) code (base\ap, cust\ap) - Object name (menu.p, cust.p, etc.) - Version code (01.00.00, 01.01.00, etc.)

 The object definition allows an object of the same type, name, and version to exist in two different product modules, creating an object variant.
-Although Roundtable stores all object variants in the repository and objects can exist in more than one Product Module, only one variation of an object can be assigned to any given Workspace.
-Each Workspace represents a collection of object versions.
+Although Roundtable stores all object variants in the repository and objects can exist in more than one Product Module, only one variation of an object can be assigned to any given Workspace when the Allow Non-Unique system flag is set to No. Each Workspace represents a collection of object versions.
 Roundtable manages a table of these object versions called the configuration list.
 The following fields define the unique key for objects in this table: